jaxriemer/NewRepo/Lab 3/README.md

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

 There should be greater flexibility in the input provided by the user.
 There are different ways that a user may describe orientation and position.
 It is important to take this into account.
 Additionally, it would be helpful to display this information to the user in real-time.
-Also providing a unit of measurements (angle degrees for example) would allow for clearer communication between the robot and user and increased precision of positioning.
+Also providing a unit of measurements (angle degrees for example) would allow for clearer communication between the robot and user, and increased precision of positioning.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
 A proximity sensor could be added to detect when the user is in front of the device.
 This would ensure the user is present for the interaction.